home-assistant/home-assistant.io/source/_integrations/habitica.markdown

 ## Player data

-allows you to view and monitor your player data from [Habitica](https://habitica.com/) in Home Assistant.
+Allows you to view and monitor your player data from [Habitica](https://habitica.com/) in Home Assistant.
 The following sensors will be available:

 - Player's name
 - Player's health points